fahadPathan7/Internship-Interview-Preparation/ML/readme.md

 - **Mean Squared Error (MSE)**: The mean squared error is a loss function used for regression problems.
 It calculates the average of the squared differences between the predicted values and the actual values.
 - **Binary Cross-Entropy**: The binary cross-entropy is a loss function used for binary classification problems.
 It calculates the average of the log loss between the predicted values and the actual values.
 - **Categorical Cross-Entropy**: The categorical cross-entropy is a loss function used for multi-class classification problems.
 It calculates the average of the log loss between the predicted values and the actual values.
+- **sparse_categorical_crossentropy**: sparse_categorical_crossentropy is a loss function used for multi-class classification problems with integer labels.
+It calculates the average of the log loss between the predicted values and the actual values.

 <br><br>